Election poll causes a big damper at Baerbock – Laschet suddenly on top

 On September 26, 2021 billing will take place in the truest sense of the word.
 Then when Germany goes to the polls and all eyes are on the German Bundestag in Berlin.
 The federal election could lead to a change of government.
 A survey by the Institute for Demoskopie Allensbach comes to the result: Baerbock has better chances than Laschet.

 A more recent survey, on the other hand, sees the Union’s top candidate ahead: According to the “Insa” opinion trend, the CDU / CSU can keep their 25.5 percent from the previous week’s poll, while the Greens lose one percentage point and are now 23 percent.
-According to this scenario, the Union would form a government under a possible one Chancellor Laschet* take.
+Under this scenario, the Union would be the strongest party to form a government under a possible one Chancellor Laschet* take.

 Survey on the 2021 federal election: SPD lagged far behind the Greens and CDU / CSU